Symmetric resonance based integrators and forest formulae: Abstract

 \subsection{Midpoint general resonance based schemes}

-In this section, we introduce new resonance based schemes where we iterate differently the Duhamel's formula.
-The iteration chosen follows the mid point rule.
-It is possible to work with a fairly general framework by putting more decorations on the trees reprenseting the iterated integrals.
-This boils down to adding more decorations on the edges.
-For example, we can consider decorated trees of the form $ T_{\Labe, \chi}^{\Labn, \Labo} = (T,\Labn,\Labo,\Labe,\chi) $ where $ \chi : E_T \rightarrow \mathfrak{D}$.
-Here $ \mathfrak{D} $ is a finite set and encode the following information for an edge $ e \in N_T$ decorated by $ (\mathfrak{t},p) $ : \begin{itemize} \item For $ \mathfrak{t} \notin \Lab_+ $, the edge $ e $ is associated with a term of the form $ e^{i P_{(\mathfrak{t},p)}(k_v)} $.
-Then, $ \chi(e) $ corresponds of a way of iterating Duhamel's formula not only using the leftmost point of the interval but a weighted sum of iteration on various points in $ [0,\tau] $. \item For $ \mathfrak{t} \in \Lab_+ $, the edge $ e $ is associated with a term of the form $ \int^{t}_{a \tau} e^{i P_{(\mathfrak{t},p)}(k_v)} \cdots ds $ where $ a \in [0,1] $ and it corresponds to a different Duhamel's iteration.
-Now, $ \chi(e) $ gives a choice of a polynomial interpolation for the lower part of the resonance in the discretisation. \end{itemize} For reasons of presentation we focus on the midpoint rule, however, we could also follow other types of Duhamel iterations.
-Also, we suppose the polynomial interpolation to be fixed.
+In this section, we introduce new resonance based schemes where we iterate Duhamel's formula in slightly different manner.
+The iteration chosen follows the mid point rule. \georginline{These schemes turn out to be a subclass of the general forest formula~\eqref{eqn:general_formula}.
+In this subclass it is also} possible to work with a fairly general framework \georginline{more closely aligned with \cite{BS} which allows for an automatic handle on the local error of these schemes.
+In particular, in order to incorporate the midpoint iterations and subsequent lower part interpolations we need to add more edge decorations on the trees representing the iterated integrals.} For example, we can consider decorated trees of the form $ T_{\Labe, \chi}^{\Labn, \Labo} = (T,\Labn,\Labo,\Labe,\chi) $ where $ \chi : E_T \rightarrow \mathfrak{D}$.
+Here $ \mathfrak{D} $ is a finite set and encodes the following information for an edge $ e \in N_T$ decorated by $ (\mathfrak{t},p) $ : \begin{itemize} \item For $ \mathfrak{t} \notin \Lab_+ $, the edge $ e $ is associated with a term of the form $ e^{i P_{(\mathfrak{t},p)}(k_v)} $.
+Then, $ \chi(e) $ corresponds of a way of iterating Duhamel's formula not only using the leftmost point of the interval but a weighted sum of iterations on various points in $ [0,\tau] $. \item For $ \mathfrak{t} \in \Lab_+ $, the edge $ e $ is associated with a term of the form $ \int^{t}_{a \tau} e^{i P_{(\mathfrak{t},p)}(k_v)} \cdots ds $ where $ a \in [0,1] $ and it corresponds to a different Duhamel's iteration.
+Now, $ \chi(e) $ gives a choice of a polynomial interpolation for the lower part of the resonance in the discretisation. \end{itemize} For reasons of presentation we focus on the midpoint rule, however, we could also follow other types of Duhamel iterations. \georginline{Moreover, in this subclass we take the} polynomial interpolation to be fixed.